lzardy/N-STRUCT/README.md

 3. **Relativity** - Where the data point is with respect to other data points, including data points with the same appearance
 4. **Others?** - More than likely, these will all be contextual

-The first three parameters are simple and general and (as of writing) not enough time has been spent to find other obviously simple parameters (yes, this is a human gradient descent prior).
+The first three parameters are simple and general and (as of writing) not enough time has been spent to find other obviously simple parameters (this is effectively a human gradient descent prior).

 #### **Blueprinting**